IDMX225/about-me-nolball/README.md

  Description

  This project will tell viewers something about myself.
 There are different sections, such as a Bio section, a  Hobbies section, a Literature section, and a Contact section.
 The coding language that was used is HTML.
 While creating this project, I learned new tags such as figcaption, figure, section, hr, select, fieldset, legend, form, article, header, and nav.
 I also used some tags I already knew from my previous knowledge such as p, div, head, and body.
 I also learned how to add a contact form, a video, and a caption for an image and how to add a navbar, which helps viewers go to different pages.

+ New Additions

+ Changed logo
+ Updated Bio and Hobbies
+ Added Github Link to Footer

  Color Scheme